DenTelezhkin/cocoapods-sorted-search/README.md

   3. Run ``` pod setup github --token=MyToken ```

 Your token will be stored in OS X Keychain and used automatically for fetching GitHub info for repositories.

+## Original sort parameters

+Original sort parameters are supported too!
+So if you want to go crazy, and search for all Ruby stuff, that exists on iOS, you can do stuff like this:

+    pod search --ios --full sort Ruby

 ## Example